radius-project/lab/instructions/05-azure.md

 You can find the source for this Recipe [here](https://github.com/radius-project/recipes/blob/main/azure/statestores.bicep).

+> 💡 Note that the application definition didn't need to change at all, just the Recipe template.
+When Radius & Dapr are combined, application definitions become fully portable across code + dependencies.

 ## Step 5.3: Re-run your application

 Re-run your same `app.bicep` file, without any changes: